 Here are two of the top models to check out:

-Now that we’ve covered all the options, here’s one final thought I’d like to conclude with…
+Now that we’ve covered all major options with acoustic guitar pickups, here’s one final thought I’d like to conclude with…

 While they won’t have the potential to capture that same “full” sound you could get…

-While the end result won’t ever compare to a “true” studio recording…in dense arrangements with competing instruments…
+While the end result won’t ever compare to a true studio recording…

-You really don’t want the full sonic spectrum of the acoustic guitar anyway.
+In many cases, especially with denser mixes, you really don’t need the full sonic spectrum of the instrument anyway.
 So it doesn’t even matter.